embrace-io/embrace-react-native-sdk/packages/react-native-navigation/README.md

 const App = () => {
   const {isStarted} = useEmbrace({ios: {appId: "abc123"}});

-  // The provider is something you need to configure and pass down as prop into the `EmbraceNavigationTracker` component
+  // The provider is something you need to configure and pass down as prop into the `<EmbraceNavigationTracker />` component
-  // If your choice is not to pass any custom tracer provider, the <EmbraceNavigationTracker /> component will use the global one.
+  // If your choice is not to pass any custom tracer provider, the component will use the global one.
-  // In both cases you have to make sure a tracer provider is registered BEFORE you attempt to record the first span. const {tracerProvider, isLoading: isLoadingTracerProvider} =
+  // In both cases you have to make sure a tracer provider is registered BEFORE you attempt to record the first span (otherwise somo initial telemetrt can be missed). const {tracerProvider, isLoading: isLoadingTracerProvider} =
     useEmbraceNativeTracerProvider({}, isStarted);

-  // If you do not use `expo-router` the same hook is also available in `@react-navigation/native` since `expo-router` is built on top of it
+  // If you do not use `expo-router` the same hook is also available in `@react-navigation/native` since `expo-router` is built on top of it.
   // Make sure this ref is passed also to the navigation container at the root of your app (if not, the ref would be empty and you will get a console.warn message instead). const expoNavigationRef = useNavigationContainerRef();